-The following section dives into the detail of selecting a suitable machine learning model to predict the parameters of Table \ref{tab:outputs}, using as inputs the features presented in Table \ref{tab:inputs}.
-Since redshift measurements are available for almost half of the \num{21364} AGN sources, but not for the other, we train and test two separate models, which we call $ML_{\rm w/z}$, where $z$ is added as an input, and $ML_{\rm wo/z}$, where $z$ is one of the outputs of the regressor.
-Just as is was done in Sect. \ref{sec:classification} for ML classification, we develop how measurement errors are taken into account in ML regression using the pseudo-sets generated, giving in the process a more complete picture of the performance and quality of the reconstruction.
-For the training, we transform our target parameters: $z$, $L_{\rm X}$, $L_{\rm Bol}$, $M_{\rm BH}$, and $\lambda_{\rm Edd}$ are often expressed in log scale to representatively describe the span of values across several decades.
+The following section presents the detail of selecting a suitable machine learning model to predict the parameters of Table \ref{tab:outputs}, using the features presented in Table \ref{tab:inputs} as inputs.
+Since redshift measurements are available for almost half of the \num{21050} AGN sources (but not for the other), we trained and tested two separate models, which we call $ML_{\rm w/z}$, where $z$ is added as an input and $ML_{\rm wo/z}$, where $z$ is one of the outputs of the regressor.
+Just as is was done in Sect. \ref{sec:classification} for ML classification, we develop how measurement errors are taken into account in ML regression using the pseudo-sets generated, thereby offering a more complete picture of the performance and quality of the reconstruction.
+For the training, we transformed our target parameters: $z$, $L_{\rm X}$, $L_{\rm Bol}$, $M_{\rm BH}$, and $\lambda_{\rm Edd}$ are often expressed in log scale to representatively describe the span of values across several decades.